ferhaterata/ferhaterata.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Automated Reasoning
-  - Program Synthesis
+  - Neurosymbolic AI
-  - AI/ML for Code
+  # - AI/ML for Code
   # - Property Synthesis
-  - Neurosymbolic Computing
   # - Artificial Intelligence
   # - Machine Learning
+  - Program Synthesis
-  - System Security
+  - Security & Privacy
-  - Software Engineering
+  # - Software Engineering
   # - Quantum Computing

 # Education to show in About widget